Kenshinoyo/reader/README.md

 - This app was created using the JavaScript based library React
 - Tool takes user file uploads and displays the data in a readable format
-- Uses a traditional class component code structure with the capacity for expansion via Redux
+- Uses a traditional class component code structure with the capacity for expansion via Axios and Redux
+- Application is rooted in object-oriented programming, with the file uploader using encapsulated states to convert the raw data into a readable format(additional detail in code base)
+- App is tested using React's live server

 ## Stretch Goals

 - Refactor code base to utilize functional components over class style for efficiency.
-- Improved styling
+- Improved styling(in development)

 ## Hurdles